-- (1) Mowing downrange is restricted to the target engagement areas (line-of-sight to targetry) on all live-fire and demolition ranges.
+(1) Mowing downrange is restricted to the target engagement areas (line-of-sight to targetry) on all live-fire and demolition ranges.
 The creation of a "No-Mow" zones (green strips) on live-fire and demolition ranges is an effective method for sediment control.
-Areas that do not impede line-of-sight to targetry or pose a valid risk to personnel or property will not be mowed. - (2) Range Operations will establish the "No-Mow" (green strips) locations.
-ITAM will maintain the identified location in the FLW GIS/CAD database, and will update the data as required. - (3) Mowing downrange is the responsibility of Range Maintenance.
-Units must request mowing of these areas no less than two weeks in advance on FLW Form 388-E (Range Division Material and Service Order, Request for Range/Training Area Upgrade and Maintenance).
-Range maintenance will not mow within 50 feet of any structure other than target berms on any range. - c.
-Fighting position covers, target frames, ammunition separators, picnic tables, and weapons racks will be fabricated or replaced by Range Maintenance.
-All unserviceable target frames and targets will be taken to Range 7 for disposal. - d.
+Areas that do not impede line-of-sight to targetry or pose a valid risk to personnel or property will not be mowed.

+(2) Range Operations will establish the "No-Mow" (green strips) locations.
+ITAM will maintain the identified location in the FLW GIS/CAD database, and will update the data as required.

+(3) Mowing downrange is the responsibility of Range Maintenance.
+Units must request mowing of these areas no less than two weeks in advance on FLW Form 388-E (Range Operations Material and Service Order, Request for Range/Training Area Upgrade and Maintenance).
+Range maintenance will not mow within 50 feet of any structure other than target berms on any range.

+c.
+Fighting position covers, target frames, ammunition separators, and weapons racks will be fabricated or replaced by Range Maintenance.
+Disposal of all unserviceable target frames and targets will be coordinated through the Range Technicians (live) 596-2038.

+d.
 Ranges and training areas are installation assets.
 All requests for troop projects or new projects on ranges and training areas that involve construction, land disturbance, or modification to existing roads/structures must be reviewed and approved by the RO prior to the start of the project.
-Units must prepare a FLW Form 388-E outlining the project and submit to Range Operations.
-Once approved by the RO, the unit prepares a DA Form 4283, attaches the approved FLW Form 388-E and submits to DPW for action.
-DPW will not process work orders that do not have the FLW Form 388-E attached.
+Units must prepare a FLW Form 388-E and/or DA Form 4283 outlining the project and submit to Range Operations for approval via email: usarmy.leonardwood.imcom-central.other.flwrangeops@army.mil>.

-- e.
-General range/training area police. - (1) The responsible unit for each range/training area will remove and dispose of unsightly and objectionable debris.
-Place major emphasis on areas of heavy use, for example firing points, bivouac areas, recreation areas, and major range roads. - (2) Report any area not properly policed to Range Operations.
-Range Operations will contact the last using unit and determine responsibility for policing the area. - (3) Anyone finding lost or abandoned government property on ranges or range roads will secure the property and turn it in to their unit Property Book Officer. - (4) Upon completion of training, the using unit will conduct a thorough police of the range/training area ensuring that no debris is left in the area and that any soil excavations are filled with dirt and leveled.
+e.
+General range/training area police.

+(1) The responsible unit for each range/training area will remove and dispose of unsightly and objectionable debris.
+Place major emphasis on areas of heavy use, for example - firing points, bivouac areas, recreation areas, and major range roads.

+(2) Report any area not properly policed to Range Operations.
+Range Operations will contact the last using unit and determine responsibility for policing the area.

+(3) Anyone finding lost or abandoned government property on ranges or range roads will secure the property and turn it in to their unit Property Book Officer.

+(4) Upon completion of training, the using unit will conduct a thorough police of the range/training area ensuring that no debris is left in the area and that any soil excavations are filled with dirt and leveled.
 Report destroyed, damaged, or missing firing point markers to Range Operations.
-Units are responsible for police within a 200 meter radius of their occupied area. - (5) Range details are not released from their respective ranges until the NCOIC of said range inspects their work and formally releases them.
+Units are responsible for police within a 200-meter radius of their occupied area.

+(5) Range details are not released from their respective ranges until the NCOIC of said range inspects their work and formally releases them.